 Implementing New Software in Your Heavy-Duty Truck Shop

-Starting on a new software program and getting the employees to buy-in to new processes are some of the biggest hurdles that any business will encounter.
+Starting on a new software program for your heavy duty truck shop and getting the employees to buy-in to new processes are some of the biggest hurdles that any business will encounter.
 However, we’ve found the following tips can help ease the pressure: start by creating new habits in the shop, communicate openly, and add a positive belief this software change will add value.

 Creating New Habits Each Day

 Software, especially business solutions used across the company, can’t be implemented all at once.
 Start by looking at how this change will impact everyone.
 Next, realize this will be an adjustment, so break this habit out into sections.
 Let the team know today we will just add this one small change to their day.
 Have them repeat this small change daily until it becomes second nature and the new pattern has been created.
 Follow through with the rest of the process, getting the employees comfortable and ready to use the software across the company.